Antitrust & Competition Law

 - Robinson-Patman Act price-discrimination claims;

-- Antitrust exemptions and immunities (state-action immunity, McCarran Ferguson insurance exemption, labor exemption, agricultural cooperatives exemption, filed-rate doctrine, Noerr-Pennington immunity, etc.);
+- Antitrust exemptions and immunities (state-action immunity, McCarran Ferguson insurance exemption, labor exemption, filed-rate doctrine, Noerr-Pennington immunity, agricultural exemption, etc.);

 - Antitrust injury, standing, and damage issues;